oy-repin/AB_tests/README.md

 3. Delivery App A/B Testing Project: Evaluating the influence of changes in the user interface on conversion rates within a mobile application.
 [Delivery App](https://github.com/oy-repin/AB_tests/blob/main/AB-tests_delivery_app.ipynb)

-Using this Repository
-To explore the projects, navigate to the respective directory and open the Jupyter Notebook.
 Here, you will find analysis steps, code explanations, and visualizations.

-Thank you for visiting!
-If you have any questions or comments, feel free to reach out to me.